shawngiese/restbot/README.md

 * Your slack token is incorrect.
 * You did not add your token.
 * You tried to add the token to your system environment but it did not work.
 Use the echo command to check if the variable is correctly set.
+* installing in windows might require the installation of additional build tools such as:

+npm --add-python-to-path='true' --debug install --global windows-build-tools

+or manually installing the latest Visual Studio build tools from Microsoft.

 ### Run in BeepBoop
 If you have linked your local repo with the Beep Boop service (check [here](https://beepboophq.com/0_o/my-projects)), changes pushed to the remote master branch will automatically deploy.
 After making a commit to your GitHub repository, Beep Bop is notified and it clones your GitHub repository.
 Then Beep Bop starts building a Docker instance with your bot inside.
 You can see the Docker build notifications [here](https://beepboophq.slack.com/messages).
 Check these notifications if your bot is not appearing in the beepboop interface because there might be a problem building the Docker instance.